This post may contain affiliate links. For more information, read my disclosure policy.

 How to make a No Bake Fruit Tart

-1. Make the crust: Stir together the graham cracker crumbs with the melted butter and sugar.
+• Make the crust: Stir together the graham cracker crumbs with the melted butter and sugar.
 I like stirring with a fork so it’s nice and sandy.
 Pour mixture into a 10-inch tart pan with removable bottom.
 Press into the bottom and up the sides, chill until ready to fill.
-See my graham cracker crust post for tips on making a from scratch crust.
+See my graham cracker crust recipe for tips on making a from scratch crust.

 What pan is best for making fruit tarts?

 Traditionally, a tart pan with removable bottom is used to make a fruit tart.
 This makes it easy to serve (you simply pop the ringed edge off).
 Most normal tart pans are 10-inches.
-This is my favorite tart pan.
 If you don’t have one, you can use a springform pan instead.

 Side shot of no bake fruit tart with lots of fruit in the background